jhyeonseo/Algorithm/README.md

 Last Revision Date: May 21, 2022
 1. The print_adjmatrix function was changed in a way suitable for outputting a three-digit weight.
-2. Create a function critical_activity that takes network as input to obtain the maximum time and deadline for the task and to find the critical task.
+2. Create a function critical_activity that takes network as input and finds the maximum time and deadline for the task and then finds the critical task.

 Revision Date: May 17, 2022
 1. A variable to contain outdegree information was added to the network structure.